Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         a new connection, and follow the
         preceding requirements.
 Additionally, the encoder MAY resend the previous segment that was already sent again.
-     5. The live encoder or ingest source MUST handle any error or failed authentication responses received from the media processing, by issueing a new connection and following the preceding
+     5. The ingest source MUST handle any error or failed authentication responses received from the media processing, by issueing a new connection and following the preceding